rom-rb/rom-rb.org/source/doc-pages/guides/basics/repositories.md

 exactly the same in terms of the internal machanics.

 <div class="well">
-For now, relation composition is tested only with sql adapter.
-1.0.0 will support any adapter, which means you'll be able to easily compose relations from different databases.
+Notice that you can compose relations from different databases!
 </div>

 #### Auto-Combine Plugin